Things to do in downtown Wooster, Ohio

 Pick out a gift or take home groceries from Local Roots Market & Cafe – Seasonal and sustainable foods can be found, as well as local crafts.
 I enjoyed looking at the handmade soaps and lotions.

-Best Instagram spots:
+Best Instagram spots in Wooster:

-Window art – located on Liberty Street, across from Broken Rocks Cafe.
+Window art– located on Liberty Street, across from Broken Rocks Cafe.
 Make sure your wings are straight, unlike mine!